Pranav-H-P/2-Aware/README.md

 A 2D - retro style twin stick shooter.
 Fast paced action with a little touch of story.

 Fight for humanity's place among the stars.
 A short and action packed run and gun adventure.

+Or at least that's what the Devs say.

+Pro Tip: Keep moving

 Created as a submission for Prompt.it

 ## Theme